 Training, qualifications & experience

 As a Chartered Counselling Psychologist with the British Psychological Society (BPS) I have a Practitioner Doctorate (PsychD.) in Psychotherapeutic and Counselling Psychology from the University of Surrey and an Honours degree (BA Hons) in Psychology from the University of Reading.
 I work to the Code of Ethics and Conduct of the British Psychological Society (BPS).
-I am registered with the Health Professions Council (HPC) as a Counselling Psychologist.
+I am registered with the Health & Care Professions Council (HCPC) as a Counselling Psychologist.

 I attend regular continuing professional development courses.
 Some of the courses I have attended this year are: working with depression, attachment issues and new advances in working with trauma including working with dissociation and childhood abuse.

 I have worked across a range of settings including the NHS in primary care, where I worked with a wide range of personal, psychological and behavioural difficulties.
-I have also assisted individuals in psycholgoically adapting to health conditions such as diabetes, chronic fatigue syndrome, cancer and multiple sclerosis.
+I have also assisted individuals in psychologically adapting to health conditions such as diabetes, chronic fatigue syndrome, cancer and multiple sclerosis.
 Additionally, I have worked in a University Counselling service with a varied range of difficulties including cultural issues, stress related disorders, developmental issues and addictive issues.
 I have both research and practical experience of working with individuals who have close relatives with mental health issues.
 I have a particular interest in working with attachment issues and complex trauma.
-I am a member of the ESTD-UK (European Society for Trauma & Dissociation.
+I am a member of the ESTD-UK (European Society for Trauma & Dissociation).

 Furthermore, I also have extensive experience within the voluntary sector including crisis work, management and training of volunteers, outreach, working with a family support agency and a community counselling service.